Gautam87/SimpleDrawingApp/README.md

 # SimpleDrawingApp
-This is a simple drawing project where users are allowed to draw squares on the screen and adjusting the size of the squares with a slider.
+This is a simple drawing project where users are allowed to draw squares on the screen, adjust the size of the squares with a slider and export the coordinates fo the squares to a text file.

 ## Screenshots :
 Draw squares with different sizes               |  Change colors